Al-Ula: Rock art

+Overall, early rock art reflects wetter conditions with wild fauna and pastoralism, whereas in the late rock art, we see a depiction of arid adaptation, oasis settlement, camel/horse domestication, trade routes, warfare, and hunting/herding.
+Ibex remain prominent across periods, whereas cattle sharpyl decline in the post-Neolithic period.
+The AlUla corpus is thought to rival the major northern Arabian sites, like Jubbah and Shuwaymis, and are an end-product of the place of AlUla as a cultural and an economic hub across the desert trade networks.

 Administration

 There are four major municipalities in the Governorate of al-Ula: al-Ula, the capital lying to the southwest (population 5,426); Mughayrāʾ (مُغِيْرَاء) to the southeast (population 8,952); Abu Raku, to the north (population 2,678); and al-Ḥijr to the northeast (population 1,707).

 Heritage Village

 al-Ula Heritage Village, also known as Al-Dīrah, is the traditional Arabian village to which people of the oasis moved some eight centuries ago and inhabited until the 20th century.
 It was built on a higher part of the valley in order to be clear of the floods that can occur during the rainy season.
 At its maximum expansion the town contained more than 1000 houses, which were built adjacent to one another, thereby forming a wall around the town to defend the population.
 On the west of the town, at the bottom of the cliff, is the old souq, which has been renovated.